GT-McDowell-Lab/PyCAC/docs/chapter5/mass.md

 ### Description

-This command sets the atomic mass, in unit of g/mol.
+This command sets the atomic mass in g/mol.
 The three examples are for Cu, Al, and Fe, respectively, corresponding to those in the [lattice](lattice.md) command.
 Note the current PyCAC code can only simulate [pure metals](../chapter1/pycac-feature.md).

 ### Related commands